 - “The person is your family caregiver under the National Caregiver Program traveling to receive caregiver training or to support your care.

-- The person is your medically required attendant traveling with you to support your care.
+- That individual is your medically required attendant traveling with you to support your care.

 - The person is your transplant care donor or support person.”